Rabban Yochanan ben Zakkai Saves the Torah

 “What can I do to stop them?
 I am their leader, but they do what they want.
 If I reprimand them, they will think that I have joined with you and the Pharisees, and they will kill me too.”

-“Listen, I have to escape from Yerushalayim in order to try to save the Torah way of life.”
+“Listen, I have to escape from Yerushalayim to try to save the Torah way of life.”
 He explained his plan.
 “What do you think of it?
 Is it possible for me to succeed?”

 “Let’s do it this way, uncle.
 I believe it will have a better chance.
 No one must know what we are planning except you and your two most loyal disciples, Rabbi Eliezer and Rabbi Yehoshua.”

 “I want you to pretend that you are gravely ill.
 We will announce throughout Yerushalyim that Rabban Yochanan ben Zakkai is dying.
 People will come to pay their respects.
 You will pretend to grow weaker and weaker.
 Finally, you will feign death.
-I will find some decayed flesh, that has a terrible odor, and I will place it on your bier.
+I will find some decayed flesh that has a terrible odor, and I will place it on your bier.
 You must practice lying perfectly still, not moving a muscle, not even an eyelid.
 Eliezer, Yehoshua, and I will carry the bier to the gates of the city.
-We will demand that the guards let us pass, in order to bury you outside the walls.
+We will demand that the guards let us pass, to bury you outside the walls.

 “What will you do once you are outside the walls?”